18alantom/fex/README.md

 `fex` should ideally compile and run on all macOS and Linux targets supported by Zig.
 Some features such as opening fs items work only on macOS for now.

-Portions of `fex` code is Platform specific and Windows compatibility has not been accounted for.
+Portions of `fex` code is platform specific and Windows compatibility has not been accounted for.
 This may be added in later.

 | arch | macOS      | Linux      | Windows |